breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 -----
 #### **Task**

 Add a new method to the service bean to get the Book information with Records.
-Before to continue you need to edit your BookDTO and remove the id attribute and leave the class as follows:
+Before to continue, you need to edit your BookDTO and remove the id attribute and leave the class as follows:

 ```java
 public record BookDTO(String title, Author author, String description, String imageName, double price) {